JifengTang/cDNA_primer/README.rst

 If you have more than one set of primers you can add more, just name them F1,R1,F2,R2...

+NOTE: if you have symmetrical 5'/3' primers, there's a chance my script for identifying polyA tail will fail.
+To prevent that one of the ways you can do is by adding a few As (like 4As or 5As) before the 3' primer sequence.
+In this way it's more likely that the 3' primer will be identified as the one following the polyA tail.

 output/ is the output directory for PacBioBarcodeIDCCS.

 In example/ I have put a test set that you can play with.